The Tetrast2 - Speculation Lounge

 The opposition between contrarian and comformist seems diametrical.
 Likewise the opposition between partisan and insularist (neutralist).
 The contrarian aims to disagree with others, all of them; the conformist aims to agree with others, all of them.
 The partisan seeks to have allies and adversaries; the insularist seeks to lack allies and adversaries.
 There also seems a diametrical opposition between the insularist and the equivocalist who aims to take both (or all) sides in opining; but that opposition arises in a larger logical structure than seems worth considering here; equivocalism is not on the same logical 'tier' (for want of a better word) as are the four dispositions considered here.
 Moreover, each of those four dispositions tends to lead one into inconsistencies and some seeming equivocalism.

-A striking affinity
+A striking affinity with special relativity's light cone

 Said four dispositions are classified systematically in terms of possible combinations of agreement and disagreement, but they also have in common a temporal element, insofar as they involve reactions to the already given (or supposed) opinions of other people.
 So it ought not to be too surprising (although it puzzled me in the past) that the dispositions have a one-to-one affinity with temporally, indeed somewhat lightcone-ishly, varied modes of the willful or cocksure: impetuous, pertinacious, smug, hidebound: